mncrowe/QGDipoles.jl/README.md

 See `examples/` for example scripts and `docs/documentation.md` for information on how to use this package and how it works.
 Full documetation is available [here](https://mncrowe.github.io/QGDipoles.jl).

-## Files

-This package contains the following files in `src/`:

-* `create_modon.jl`: contains functions for calculating modon solutions on a grid using a given set of coefficients
-* `lin_sys.jl`: contains functions for building and solving an inhomogeneous eigenvalue problem for the coefficients
-* `JJ_int.jl`: contains numerical integration functions for calculating the terms in the inhomogeneous eigenvalue problem
-* `QGDipoles.jl`: module file which loads dependencies and exports all functions

 ## Dependencies

 This package requires the following dependencies: